Sign up to our Newsletter

 Once you’ve gotten into one of your top law schools, you’ll spend the next three years gaining a broad and potentially specialized education in law.

-If you choose a program that allows you to concentrate in appellate law, you will spend your second and third year pursuing courses and experiential learning opportunities relating to this specialty.
+Suppose you choose a program that allows you to concentrate on appellate law.
+In that case, you will spend your second and third years pursuing courses and experiential learning opportunities relating to this specialty.

 You should also maintain high grades throughout your JD.
 Students at the top of their class typically have the most opportunities post-graduation.